rmichon/multiKeyboard/doc/README.md

 With:

-* `Mono Mode = 0`: the finger currently on the keyboard keeps priority: all other fingers are ignored
+* `Mono Mode = 0`: the finger currently on the keyboard keeps priority: all other fingers are ignored.
 * `Mono Mode = 1`: priority goes to any new finger on the keyboard.
 When the finger holding the note leaves the keyboard, the note is transferred to the closest finger on the same keyboard.
 This mode is probably the most natural one to implement a guitar interface, for example.
 * `Mono Mode = 2`: priority goes to any new finger on the keyboard.
 When the finger holding the note leaves the keyboard, the note is terminated.
 * `Mono Mode = 3`: same as `Mono Mode = 1`, but priority is given to new fingers only if they are at higher pitch than the current note.